rdmello/Chromatic-Sort/README.md

 Written in C++14 using Qt and cmake, Chromatic Sort contains a high-performance multithreaded core with minimal memory requirements.

 Available soon on Windows, macOS, and Linux operating systems.
+See the "Download" section below.

 ![Cross-platform app image](https://i.imgur.com/VWA6TWW.png)

 ## Download

+Standalone downloads for Windows, macOS, and Linux are available [at the Github Releases page for this project](https://github.com/rdmello/Chromatic-Sort/releases).

-Standalone downloads should be available soon.
-Currently, the project has to be built from source to be used.
+Alternatively, the project can be built from source using freely available tools on Windows, macOS, or Linux.
 See the 'Building' section below.

 ## Features